amigo451/Facial-Attribute-Classification-for-Personalized-Emoji-Generation/README.md

 <a href="https://www.linkedin.com/in/ami-gorbonos/">Ami Gorbonos</a>
 </h3>

-This project goal was to create an automatic application using methods based on deep learning facial attributes classification, Unlike the manual Memoji creation process nowadays on phones.
+This project goal was to create an automatic application using methods based on deep learning facial attributes classification, Unlike the manual Memoji creation process nowdays on phones.

 ### Sections:
 * [Introduction](#Introduction)